Azure/fleet-networking/docs/Fleet management Design.md

 on volume mounted to the secret described above.

 Cert rotation is also another concern in the real production environment.
-In order to support member cluster api-server cert rotation, we will have to make the CABundle a list so that it can contain both the new and old server CA certificate.
+In order to support member cluster api-server cert rotation, we will have to make the CABundle so that it can contain both the new and old server CA certificate.

 Here is the new ClientConfig we will propose